Original Crawfish or Shrimp Monica

 How to Make Original Crawfish or Shrimp Monica

 - Cook pasta in salt water according to the directions on the package.
 Drain, then rinse under cool water to stop the cooking.
 Drain again, thoroughly.

 - Melt the butter in a large skillet and saute onions and garlic for 3 minutes.

-3*If using shrimp, add the raw shrimp to the onions and garlic at this time.
+- *If using raw shrimp, add them with the onions and garlic at the beginning.

-- *Tip: The sauce is excellent over Redfish on da Half Shell - I call it Redfish Monica.
+- *Tip: The sauce is excellent over Redfish on da Half Shell or grilled filets - I call it Redfish Monica.

 - *Options: If you don't have crawfish, use bay scallops, shrimp, lump crabmeat (add last and fold in gently).